 In all probability, a screw cap bottle will keep its freshness just as well as a cork bottle.
 Perhaps better.

 Indeed, that’s why many Australian and New Zealand producers, even high-quality producers like, use screw-caps.

 They reckon it preserves the freshness of the fruit and it avoids the risk of cork taint from a faulty cork.
 Although this is less common than it was, it still affects.

 In the past, screw-caps were sometimes too airtight and this resulted in reductive aromas from newly opened bottles.
 But newer screw-cap designs allow some oxygen transfer, avoiding this problem.

 Tradition vs. innovation

-Certainly for, we ended up with a selection that was all cork-sealed.
+Certainly, for, we ended up with a selection that was all cork-sealed.
 Not out of prejudice, but because we wanted a high-quality selection and all our producers have all gone down the cork route.

 Screw-caps and age-worthy classic wines

-No doubt, the great French houses have libraries of test wine in their cellars with screw caps to see how they age over the years.
+Undoubtedly, the great French houses have libraries of test wine in their cellars with screw caps to see how they age over the years.
 But nobody has opened a 50-year-old Burgundy or Bordeaux with a screw cap to see how it’s aged because, well, there aren’t any.
 Yet.

 How to open a bottle with a screw cap